Want a Minimalist Wallet? These 10 are THE BEST in 2024

 Gone are the days when you are expected to carry a thick, heavy, and unwieldy leather bifold in your back pocket (at the sacrifice of your back).
 The minimalist wallet train has gained steam over the past few years, and I have jumped on board.

 How do I test these wallets?
 Testing a wallet should be done outside of a lab.
-I have all these wallets in hand and tried them out daily.
+I have all these wallets in hand and have used them daily during their testing.
 I note what I like, what bothers me, and which I use the most.
 This article culminates over a year of using these minimalist wallets.

 I get commissions for purchases made through links in this post.